harrypett/Custom-DW1000-PCB-for-hardware-evaluation/README.md

 This repo contains the hardware and software files used to accompany the paper "Hardware Development and Performance Analysis of Ultra-Wideband Positioning Systems" by Harry Petter.

+Hardware folder contains bill of materials, DesignSpark PCB files for editing the PCB layouts and export files in LPKF format.